Past Tenses

 Structure:

-Affirmative: Subject + had + past participle (third form of the verb)
+- Affirmative: Subject + had + past participle (third form of the verb) - She had finished the report.

-Negative: Subject + had not (hadn’t) + past participle
+- Negative: Subject + had not (hadn’t) + past participle - We hadn’t seen the movie.

-Interrogative: Had + subject + past participle
+- Interrogative: Had + subject + past participle - Had they arrived?

 Usage:

-Action completed before another action or moment in the past.
+- Action completed before another action or moment in the past.

-To provide context or explain a cause.
+- To provide context or explain a cause.
 E.g.: I had left when he arrived.

 4. Past Perfect Continuous